pratik-athawale/key-value-app-docker/Readme.md

 # ------------------------------------------------
 #  here essentially we are going to create some scripts, which when run spin ups the mongodb container, the scripts handles the configuration, setup to run container and also the cleanup
 # ------------------------------------------------
-1. docker run -d --name=mongodb mongodb/mongodb-community-server:7.0-ubuntu2204
+1. docker run -d --name=mongodb_c mongodb/mongodb-community-server:7.0-ubuntu2204

 2. docker ps

-3. docker logs mongodb
+3. docker logs mongodb_c

-4. docker exec -it mongodb mongosh
+4. docker exec -it mongodb_c mongosh

 run following commands in mongodb shell